-Ostroff Injury Law seeks justice for Pennsylvania citizens.
+Ostroff Godshall Injury and Accident Lawyers seeks justice for Pennsylvania citizens.
 We stand up to energy companies, the transportation industry, and their employees.
 Jon Ostroff and his trial attorney team are looking out for you.

 Call us toll-free.
 You can schedule a FREE, confidential, no-obligation meeting with one of our experienced fracking injury attorneys.